soolar/CONSUME.ash/README.md

 * Milk of Magnesium
 * The Ode to Booze
 * Mime army shotglass
 * All chocolates other than LOV Extraterrestrial Chocolate (for now).
-Note that fancy chocolate sculpture support isn't handled nicely if you run multiple times in one day because there is no mafia preference to track its use (that I could find, at least)
 * Organ cleaning consumables (hobopolis/batfellow consumables)
 * Considers cost of ingredients to make an item
 * Essential tofu